gdmgent-1920-mobdev2/MERN-stack/README.md

 https://cloud.mongodb.com/

-### Environment settings
+### Server

-Create a `.env`-file under the root of the project with the following contents:
+Create a `.env`-file under the root of the server with the following contents:

 ```
 NMD_BASELINE='Like Graphics Love Code'